marthoc/GarHAge/README.md

 `MQTT_CLIENTID "GarHAge"`

 The Client ID you want GarHAge to use.
 Should be unique among all the devices connected to your broker.
-Must be placed within quotation marks. _(Default: Garhage)_
+Must be placed within quotation marks. _(Default: GarHAge)_

 `MQTT_USERNAME "your-mqtt-username"`